jbshep/conversational-python-legacy/chapters/ch3_loops.md

 Give it a try.

-Let’s check your work.
+Let's check your work.
 With some experimentation, you might have been able to get close to a solution that looks like the code in Listing~\ref{code:reverse_print_str}.
 (If not, keep trying and practicing.)